Prelude and Chapter 1

 That said, he opened the door, and held it open for her.

 The bunkhouse was roughly the dimensions of a lesser manor, the first floor a waiting area and lounge.
 Lest he was mistaken, it was previously the holiday retreat for a disgraced noble family, evicted of its tenants by the Royal Court, then renovated and re-purposed.
 A small fireplace smoldered at the far wall, with a staircase to the right, and a hallway in the back-left corner.
 Everything was a muted shade of dull brown or slate grey.
-It was a drab, if tidy and well-maintained facility, one that the Lizardfolk looked entirely out of place in.
+It was drab, if tidy and well-maintained, and a place that the Lizardfolk nonetheless looked entirely out of place in.

 Even during the mid-afternoon hours, some of the tenants were present.
 There was an elderly man eating his meal, and Half-Elf twins whispering in hushed tones.
 A man with a darker complexion and slanted eyelids watched them the moment they stepped in.
 The rest quickly followed suit.

 “Maren’s office will be in the back, on the first floor.” he said, ignoring them, “This way.”

 Leading her down the hallway beyond the waiting area, he sought out the second door on the right, rapped on it three times, and waited.

 Zolin nodded, smirking, “She isn’t actually doing anything in there.
 Just fancies it makes her look more important when she makes people wait.”